abhiTronix/vidgear/README.md

 # VidGear

-VidGear is a small python wrapper around OpenCV [Video I/O module](https://docs.opencv.org/master/d0/da7/videoio_overview.html) that contains powerful multi-thread modules(gears) to enable high-speed video frames read functionality across various devices and platforms.
+VidGear is a lightweight python wrapper around OpenCV [Video I/O module](https://docs.opencv.org/master/d0/da7/videoio_overview.html) that contains powerful multi-thread modules(gears) to enable high-speed video frames read functionality across various devices and platforms.
 It is a reworked implementation of [imutils](https://github.com/jrosebr1/imutils) library's video modules with all major bugs fixed and comes with addition features like direct network streaming(*GStreamer Pipeline supported*) and flexible source parameters/attributes manipulation of `OpenCV` and `picamera` libraries on the go.
 This library is very well compatible with Raspberry Pi Camera module's [Picamera library](http://picamera.readthedocs.io/) and provides us the ability exploit its various features like `brightness, saturation, sensor_mode` etc. easily.
-This library is supports *Python 2.7 and all above versions.*
+This library supports *Python 2.7 and all above versions.*

 ## Installation